thestormforge/sre-interview-exercises/external-scaler/README.md

     kubectl create namespace tenant-b || kubectl -n tenant-b apply -f ./k8s/tenant-specific/scaled-service.yaml kubectl create namespace tenant-c || kubectl -n tenant-c apply -f ./k8s/tenant-specific/scaled-service.yaml
     ```
 3. Now, if you paid attention to the sample data, `tenant-b` doesn't have a working license.
 Their `scaled-service` should be scaled down to 0 replicas until an action is taken by the support team to reinstate their license.
-You need to write some kind of automation that utilizes the existing license service to acheive this.
-If you have some ideas, go ahead!
-If you find yourself in a need of hint or two, let us know.
+You need to write a keda external scaler that utilizes the existing license service to acheive this.
+A few requirements:
+    1. The scaler should react dynamically to a change in licenses.
+For now, our JSON based license service isn't very dynamic (it requires a configmap change and restart), , but still, your scaler should be reactive to changing data and scale tenants up and down as needed.
+    2. The scaler should respond appropriately to license service having any hiccups.
+That is, it should wait on making any scaling decisions if license service is in an error state.
+(You can simulate such troubles by scaling license service to 0.)
+    3. When a license gets reinstated, the number of replicas for a tenant should be back to the default of 2.

+## Implementation, Deployment and Building

+1. Once you are done writing the code for scalar (there is plenty of help [here](https://keda.sh/docs/2.8/concepts/external-scalers/)), you can either modify the goreleaser config and push your docker image to a public GHCR under your GitHub, or use the local option in kind documented [here](https://kind.sigs.k8s.io/docs/user/local-registry/).
+The gRPC protos provided by Keda have been pre-built using `protoc` for your convenience so you can go straight to writing against their contract.
+    1. [grpcurl](https://github.com/fullstorydev/grpcurl) might be helpful for validating your scaler but don't let that discourage you from writing tests in your go package.
+2. Get the k8s manifests written and running for your scaler from under the [k8s](./k8s) folder before you introduce Keda `ScaledObject` CRDs for the scaled-service.